Lyle-Tafoya/Steam-Categorizer/README.md

 A sample preferences file can be found in example/steam-categorizer.json

 If the --preferences parameter is omitted, steam-categorizer will default to ~/.config/steam-categorizer.json

-## Disclaimer

-I accept no responsibility for any data lost as the result of running this script.
-I highly recommend you **backup your sharedconfig.vdf** before overwriting it with the output from this script.
-This project is still in alpha development stages and should be used with great care.

 ## Contributing